Italy's UniCredit denies Intesa merger talk

 "But it's impossible, it doesn't fly.
 There'd be antitrust problems and it would not be easy to find a buyer for UniCredit's Italian network," the source said.

-Intesa management board chairman Andrea Beltratti declined to comment on the merger speculation on Monday.
-At the weekend, Intesa's CEO Enrico Cucchiani poured cold water on the issue, telling Il Sole 24 ore daily it was "much ado about nothing."
+Intesa management board chairman Andrea Beltratti declined to comment on the merger speculation, but sounded unconcerned by the idea that his own bank could be the target of a takeover.

 FRAGMENTED OWNERS